 It was toward the end of the 14th century when the leader of the Kanze school, Zeami (1363 - 1443), began his activity as an actor, playwright and theorist of Noh theater.
 Zeami created a great number of Noh plays (most of which still are in the Noh repertory at present).
 He also left several treatises on the art of Noh, written as guidebooks for his successors.
 Zeami's work was decisive for what Noh was to become in the following centuries.

 2. Noh in the Edo Period (1603 - 1868)

 After a century and a half of internal conflicts, the Edo Period (1603 - 1868) brought in a time of peace, after the Tokugawa shogunate united the country under its rule.
 For Noh, this was a time of flourishing.
 In addition to the professional Noh actors, amateur performers from the warrior class were also active.
 Hundreds of new Noh plays were created and it was during this time that the performance style was formalized and brought close to the form we can still see today.

 3. Noh in Modern Times

 At the beginning of the Meiji Period (1868 - 1912), the warrior class was abolished and Japan began to modernize.
 For Noh, this was a period of crisis, as it had lost its patrons.
 Although some professional actors were still active, a great part of the repertory and of the tradition was lost.

-Noh requires a stage with specific structural features.
+The Noh stage has specific structural features.
 The facilities housing such stages are called nohgakudo (Noh theaters).
-In the large cities of Japan, there are several Noh theaters and even the small town have at least one.
+In the large cities of Japan, there are several Noh theaters and even the small towns have at least one.